andrew/ultimate-awesome/README.md

 - [lousy-list](https://github.com/zpratt/lousy-list) - A quasi catalog of my mind.
 - [awesome-wormhole](https://github.com/0xbitzz/awesome-wormhole) - 🌪 A curated list of awesome resources, tools and projects, related to the Wormhole protocol. 🌪.
 - [awesome-robotic](https://github.com/0xsojalsec/awesome-robotic) - Open-source, affordable, less-known, or visionary robotics.
-- [awesome-cybersecurity-for-developers](https://github.com/100psycho007/awesome-cybersecurity-for-developers) - 🔒 A curated collection of cybersecurity resources, tools, and best practices specifically designed for developers.
-From secure coding to DevSecOps, this list helps developers build security into every stage of the development lifecycle.
 - [awesome-genetic-ai-papers](https://github.com/aavache/awesome-genetic-ai-papers) - Recent awesome AI papers about genomics.
 - [awesome-maritimes-tech](https://github.com/adamduval/awesome-maritimes-tech) - 🍁 A curated list of resources for the Maritime provinces’ tech scene.
 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openness - A curated list of FOSS applications, commons, communities and ideas.